dadcoachengineer/garage-opener/README.md

-Fun little project to convert my Liftmaster MyQ opener to local only operation.
+Garage door project to convert my Liftmaster MyQ opener to local only operation.
+They have had a few outages over the past year and I also think it is quite silly to send some things to/from cloud services.

 ESP32 + Relay + Opener PCB + Ultrasonic Sensor